Lnáře: Sights

-Lnáře has two castles: the Lnáře Stronghold (also called Old Stronghold) and the Lnáře Castle (also called New Castle).
-The Old Stronghold was built before 1318 and rebuilt in the Renaissance style around 1597.
+Lnáře has two castles: the Lnáře Fortress (also called Old Fortress) and the Lnáře Castle (also called New Castle).
+The Old Fortress was built before 1318 and rebuilt in the Renaissance style around 1597.
 After it ceased to satisfy the comforts of a manor's residence, the neighbouring castle was built.
-Today the Old Stronghold houses the tourist infocentre and a gallery.
+Today the Old Fortress houses the tourist infocentre and an art gallery.

 The Lnáře Castle is a Baroque building, surrounded by a 4 ha large English park.
 The representative rooms of the castle are richly decorated with wall and ceiling frescoes with scenes from ancient mythology.
 The Great Hall, which is one of the largest Baroque halls in Central Europe, is used for social events.
 The castle offers sightseeing tours and also serves as a hotel and restaurant.

 Other sights include the monastery of the Discalced Augustinians founded in 1684 by the Church of the Holy Trinity.
 The church itself was built in 1599 and extended in the early Baroque style in 1666.
 Since 1965, the building of the monastery is used as a psychiatric hospital.

 Other ecclesiastical buildings in Lnáře include the Church of Saint Nicholas with a cemetery, Chapel of Saint Anne, and a chapel in Zahořice.